 Note: the instructions to install each one of these Conky themes are located on the page you downloaded them from.

 1. Conky Colors

 Conky Colors is an oldie but a goodie.
-This setup is really hard to describe, other than the fact that it just looks incredibly awesome.
-The theme is about four years old, but the styling remains incredibly refreshing.
+This setup is really hard to describe other than the fact that it just looks incredibly awesome.
+The theme is about ten years old, but the styling remains incredibly refreshing.
 If you want your Conky setup to be refreshing, consider giving this one a go.

-Helix certainly isn't the only minimalist theme on this list, but I think it belongs on this list.
+Helix certainly isn't the only minimalist theme on this list, but I think it does belong.
 Why?
-What if all you want out of your Conky is to tell you the day and the time in a stylish, simple way?
-If so, Helix might be the theme you've been looking for.
+What if all you want out of your Conky is to tell you the day and the time in a stylish, simplistic way?
+If so, Helix may be the theme you've been looking for.

 Have you ever wanted to have the date, time and everything in between told to you in the form of a Cloud?
 Look no further.
 Seriously, I don't think I've ever seen a Conky theme quite like this one.
 It's unique, and frankly, incredibly good-looking.
 If you've gone through all the themes in this list and still find yourself looking for something different, give Cloud a try.

 Here's a little secret: Microsoft's Metro UI design language didn't work because it was tacked to the Windows desktop.
 You can't combine minimalism with a ton of icons and dozens of colored boxes.
 For everyone who disagrees, we present Conky Metro Clock as proof.